wptrainingteam/learn-wp-content/developer-learning-pathway/how-wordpress-works/01-web-servers.md

 # WordPress and Web servers

+## Introduction

+Welcome to the introduction to WordPress and Web Servers.

+If you want to develop custom WordPress sites, plugins or themes, it's important to understand how WordPress works under the hood.

+One of the first things you should learn about is how WordPress and web servers work together.

+In this lesson, you'll learn the basics of web servers, and how they power your WordPress sites.

+## What is a web server

 At the most basic level, WordPress is a web application that runs on a web server.
 But what makes up a web server, and what makes it possible for the web server to run WordPress?

 A web server is computer that is connected to the internet and is configured to serve web pages.
 Web servers come in all shapes, sizes and configurations, but ultimately they are all just computers, just like the one you use every day to work on.